As work on the East Coast Upgrade continues, temporary timetable changes will be necessary on dates agreed in advance with the train operators.

 No Grand Central services will run between Bradford and London King’s Cross or York and London King’s Cross on Saturday 21 and Sunday 22 November.

 Additionally, on 14 & 15, 21 & 22 and 28 & 29 November, the East Coast Main Line will be closed at Grantham.
 A reduced service will run, diverted between Doncaster and Peterborough via Lincoln, which will extend journey times.

 On Sundays 15, 22 and 29 November there will also be no train service on the Hertford North line.

 Full details of alternative arrangements for people who need to travel will appear here soon.

-You can get more detailed travel information from the individual train operator websites:
+You will also be able to find more detailed travel information for your journey on the train company’s websites: